FeifanLu/Climate_bet/README.md

 Note: To be consistent with Armstrong’s research  paper (Kesten C. Green, 2009), I chooses the MAE as our major measurement in the model evaluation.

 ## Final Conclusions:
-The benchmark model in this case is Armstrong Naïve Model
+The benchmark model in this case is Armstrong's Naïve Model

 •	Naïve model outperforms my best models five times in six comparisons.